Keep your social presence active and save time by planning, preparing, and scheduling out your posts with Hootsuite.

 Scheduling posts manually

 The easiest way to schedule a post is through Composer.
 By selecting Schedule for later, you can select the exact date and time for your post to go live.

-If you want to stay in Composer after scheduling a post, select Schedule and Reuse Networks.
-Your initial post will be scheduled, and the Composer resets all fields except the selected social networks for you to begin composing your next post.
+If you want to stay in the Composer after scheduling a post, select Schedule and Reuse Networks.
+Your initial post is scheduled, and the Composer resets all fields except the selected social networks for you to begin composing your next post.